cse482spring2019/MACK/README.md

 ## Installing

-First, you will need to clone the repository to your local machine, using:
+First, clone the repository to your local machine, using:

 `git clone https://github.com/cse482spring2019/MACK.git`

-on the command line, or by downloading the ZIP folder with the github webpage.
+on the command line, or by downloading the .ZIP folder with the github webpage.

 Next, set your environment variables in the `.env` file in `/AccessMaps/accessmap` to be hosted at localhost, as such:

-`HOST=localhost`, and entering your `OSM_CLIENT_ID`, `OSM_CLIENT_SECRET`, as well as your `MAPBOX_TOKEN`.
+`HOST=localhost`, and also entering your `OSM_CLIENT_ID=...`, `OSM_CLIENT_SECRET=...`, as well as your `MAPBOX_TOKEN=...`.

-Then, set the environment variables found in the `.env` file in `AccessMaps/webapps`:
+Then, set the environment variables found in the `.env` file in `AccessMaps/webapps` with:

 ```
   API_SERVER=http://localhost:2015/api/v1